Hypercomplex number: History

-In the nineteenth century number systems called quaternions, tessarines, coquaternions, biquaternions, and octonions became established concepts in mathematical literature, added to the real and complex numbers.
+In the nineteenth century, number systems called quaternions, tessarines, coquaternions, biquaternions, and octonions became established concepts in mathematical literature, extending the real and complex numbers.
 The concept of a hypercomplex number covered them all, and called for a discipline to explain and classify them.

 The cataloguing project began in 1872 when Benjamin Peirce first published his Linear Associative Algebra, and was carried forward by his son Charles Sanders Peirce.
 Most significantly, they identified the nilpotent and the idempotent elements as useful hypercomplex numbers for classifications.
 The Cayley–Dickson construction used involutions to generate complex numbers, quaternions, and octonions out of the real number system.
 Hurwitz and Frobenius proved theorems that put limits on hypercomplexity: Hurwitz's theorem says finite-dimensional real composition algebras are the reals $\mathbb{R}$, the complexes $\mathbb{C}$, the quaternions $\mathbb{H}$, and the octonions $\mathbb{O}$, and the Frobenius theorem says the only real associative division algebras are $\mathbb{R}$, $\mathbb{C}$, and $\mathbb{H}$.
 In 1958 J. Frank Adams published a further generalization in terms of Hopf invariants on H-spaces which still limits the dimension to 1, 2, 4, or 8.